Preparing Managers in Local Government

 Substitution petitions for any of the above elective courses must be submitted to and approved by the Master's Program Coordinator.
 Approval prior to class enrollment is required for all substitutions.

-Admission to the City Management Fellowship is competitive and is typically limed to 12-15 students per year.
+Admission to the City/County Management Fellowship is competitive and is typically limed to 12-15 students per year.
 To be eligible for the Fellowship applicants must:

 - Be accepted into the KU MPA program and enroll as full-time students;